-Traditional felt carpet padding is usually frowned upon as a pool padding material, but modern closed-cell foam carpet pads can work well.
+Traditional felt carpet padding is usually frowned upon as a pool padding material, according to the Pool Homeschool blog, but modern closed-cell foam carpet pads can work well.
 Those marketed as "memory foam" pads work for an above-ground pool sitting on concrete.
-Like rigid-foam sheets, carpet padding comes in different thicknesses and is easily cut and shaped.
+Like rigid-foam sheets, carpet padding comes in different thicknesses and can be easily cut and shaped.
 If you're considering carpet padding for use under an above-ground swimming pool's floor, go with one that's rated for high-traffic areas.
-Depending on how soft you want your pool floor to be, you may need two layers of carpet padding beneath it to be effective, though.
+Depending on how soft you want your pool floor to be, you may need two layers of carpet padding beneath it to be effective.

 - Choose a pad that is described as "memory foam."

 - Easier to cut and fit than rigid foam sheets.